ppernot/MC-ChemDBUI/README.md

 * `2022/09/13` v0.3

-    1. Neutrals and Ions are functional, with similar interfaces
+    1. Neutrals and Ions are now functional, with similar interfaces enabling to edit and save `MC-ChemDB` database and to generate samples in `ChemDBPublic`.

     2. Uses a new version of [MC-ChemDB](https://github.com/ppernot/MC-ChemDB) with a single .csv file for neutrals and another one for ions.
 This enables an easier management of [MC-ChemDB](https://github.com/ppernot/MC-ChemDB) with GitHub.